1956: Founding of Battle Creek Community College

 President Richard Whitmore announced his resignation in January.

-On June 20, the Kellogg Community College Board of Trustees appointed Dr. Paul Ohm president.
-Dr. Ohm assumed his duties on August 18.
+On June 20, the Kellogg Community College Board of Trustees appointed Dr. Paul Ohm the second president.
+Dr. Ohm assumed his duties on Aug.
+18.

 The Gold Key Scholarship, termed “the College’s most prestigious,” was established.